 What can you do?
 Not wanting their RVs left to waste, some owners let their friends and family use them during most of the year.
 At the end of the day, they’re not using the RVs themselves.
 However, problems arise with that.
 There’s no guarantee that your friends and family members will return it in the state that you left it in.
 Not to mention, friends and family are adding miles and miles to what is already becoming a liability.
 Or what if something worse happens?
 It can be daunting to think about.

 But that has to be the better option.
 After all, your precious RV is just sitting there in the elements costing you money anyway, right?
 Isn’t it better if at least someone gets to benefit from it?
 But why not let that someone still be you?

 Enter RVshare, the largest RV rental marketplace where people can rent their RV and earn some extra money.
 It’s a peer-to-peer community of RV renters and private owners.
 At the core is a world-class team that’s dedicated to helping their customers thrive.

 This sort of peer-to-peer industry is relatively new and is gaining a massive amount of popularity.
 Think Uber, Airbnb, or Amazon Flex.
-Their whole concept is to bridge the gap between consumer and industry.
+Their whole concept is to bridge the gap between consumers and industry.
 Companies like these develop, market, and operate their own mobile apps or websites.
 They allow consumers to request their respective services from private parties.
 With these up and coming companies having thousands of listings and customers, it’s clear that the new business model is an innovative approach to attract the new consumer, and create the new entrepreneur.